Catholic People's Party: Relationships to other parties

-As noted by one study, in the early postwar years “the Catholic party was dominated by its left wing, with the result that the PvdA and the KVP had relatively few disagreements on policy issues.”
-Beginning in 1952 however, “the focus of power within the KVP shifted to the right, resulting in frequent conflcits within the cabinet, especially in the area of economic and social policy.”
+As noted by one study, in the early post-war years "the Catholic party was dominated by its left wing, with the result that the PvdA and the KVP had relatively few disagreements on policy issues."
+Beginning in 1952 however, "the focus of power within the KVP shifted to the right, resulting in frequent conflicts within the cabinet, especially in the area of economic and social policy."
+According to another study, the Catholic party shifted to the right between 1958 and 1963.
+Nevertheless, new social welfare benefits were established under successive KVP-led coalition governments.

 International comparison

-As the party of a Catholic minority in a dominantly Protestant country, the KVP is comparable to the German Centre Party, which existed before the Second World War and the Christian Democratic People's Party of Switzerland.
-Its political position and agenda are similar to other catholic Christian democratic parties in Europe, such as the Flemish Christen-Democratisch en Vlaams party and the Italian Christian Democracy.
+As the party of a Catholic minority in a dominantly Protestant country, the KVP is comparable to the German Centre Party, which existed before World War II, and the Christian Democratic People's Party of Switzerland.
+Its political position and agenda are similar to other catholic Christian democratic parties in Europe, such as the Flemish Christian Democratic and Flemish party and the Italian Christian Democracy.